-Estriol Vaginal Cream is a vaginally administered steroid hormone.
+Estriol Vaginal Cream is a vaginally administered steroid and has been studied for the treatment of dyspareunia, dryness, itching, and urinary incontinence.1-8

 Estriol vaginal cream is commonly compounded in a hypoallergenic base in following strengths:

 Estriol contains the natural female hormone estriol.
 Unlike other estrogens, estriol is short acting since it has only a short retention time in the nuclei of endometrial cells.
-It substitutes for the loss of estrogen production in menopausal women and alleviates menopausal symptoms.
+It substitutes for the loss of estrogen production in menopausal women and alleviates menopausal symptoms.5, 12

-Estriol has been clinically studied for the treatment of urogenital symptoms.
-In case of atrophy of the lower urogenital tract, estriol induces the normalization of the urogenital epithelium and helps to restore the normal microflora and the physiological pH in the vagina.
-As a result, it increases the resistance of the urogenital epithelial cells to infection and inflammation reducing vaginal complaints such as dyspareunia, dryness, itching, vaginal and urinary infections, micturition complaints and mild urinary incontinence.1-7
+In case of postmenopausal women with atrophy of the lower urogenital tract, estriol induces the normalization of the urogenital epithelium and helps to restore the normal microflora and the physiological pH in the vagina.
+As a result, it increases the resistance of the urogenital epithelial cells to infection and inflammation reducing vaginal complaints such as dyspareunia, dryness, itching, vaginal and urinary infections, micturition complaints and mild urinary incontinence.1-8

 - Fluid Retention